Separable filter: Examples

 This works also for the Prewitt operator.

 In the examples, there is a cost of 3 multiply–accumulate operations for each vector which gives six total (horizontal and vertical).
 This is compared to the nine operations for the full 3x3 matrix.

+Another notable example of a separable filter is the Gaussian blur whose performance can be greatly improved the bigger the convolution window becomes.